 Is Morocco Safe?

-The Canadian Government recommends all travellers exercise a high degree of caution while in Morocco due to terrorist threats.
+The Canadian government recommends all travellers exercise a high degree of caution while in Morocco due to terrorist threats.
 Travel is particularly risky in the Western Sahara border region, where there are thousands of un-exploded mines and reported incidents of violence.

 Terrorist threats are higher in crowded public places, government buildings, transportation hubs and places of worship.
-Establishments associated with the U.S. are at a heightened risk.
+Establishments associated with the West are at a heightened risk.
 Travellers should also avoid all political and social demonstrations.

 Travellers should be aware of risks of petty crime and maintain vigilance.
 City buses are not considered safe.